 ARTICLE 112 - Payments made, in the form of leave pay to the personnel of institutions and organizations established by law or for whom the provisions of this Act and Acts Nos.
 854, 5953, and 5934 are not applicable, as well as employees of public institutions engaged on a contract basis shall be regarded as severance pay.

 - Guarantee of wages of employees employed in certain jobs

 ARTICLE 113 - Provisions of Articles 32,35,37, and 38 shall apply to employees working in establishments cited in subsections (b) and (ı) of the first paragraph of Article 4 of this Act.
 In the event of violations of these articles, relevant penal provisions shall apply to the persons concerned.

 - The Tripartite Consultation Board

-ARTICLE 114. - With a view to promoting labour peace and industrial relations and following up legislative developments and implementations, a tripartite board of advisory nature shall be established in order to provide for effective consultations between the government and confederations of employers, public servants, and labour unions.
+ARTICLE 114 - To promote labor peace and industrial relations and follow up legislative developments and implementations, a tripartite board of advisory nature shall be established to provide effective consultations between the government and confederations of employers, public servants, and labor unions.

 The working methods and principles of the Board shall be indicated in a regulation to be issued.